We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 - Highest video Supported: 4K HDR pass-through

 - Limited wireless capabilities

 The STRDH590 is an entry-level AVR that can handle Ultra-HD content such as 4K Blu-ray and HDR video.
-With 90W RMS per channel, it’s got plenty of sonic punch, and it supports Dolby and DTS surround sound decoding.
+With 90W RMS per channel, it has plenty of sonic punch for a small AV receiver, supporting Dolby and DTS surround sound decoding.
 If you’re looking for Dolby Atmos or DTS:X support, you won’t find it here.
-But if you’re satisfied with good old 5.1 surround sound and don’t care about transitioning to 8K, then the STRDH590 is the best 4K AV receiver for you at this price point.
+But if you’re satisfied with the surround sound from a good old 5.1 AV receiver and don’t care about transitioning to 8K, then the STRDH590 is the best 4K AV receiver for you at the $300 price point.

 Overall, if you’re not trying to keep up with the latest and greatest but want to watch movies or play games in 5.1 surround sound, the STRDH590 will get you there for less without sacrificing quality.

 What to consider when shopping for the best AV receivers